Cattle Rally Triple Digits across the Front Months

-Front month live cattle futures were ended the day with $0.80 to $1.87 gains led by the Feb contract.
-Feeders were also in the black, though were weaker having closed $0.17 to $1.05 stronger.
+Front month live cattle futures ended the day with $0.52 to $1.87 gains led by the Feb contract.
 Last week’s cash sales were near $171.
 The CME Feeder Cattle Index was a penny stronger to $219.81.
+Feeders were also in the black, having closed $0.17 to $1.87 stronger.

+USDA’s Wholesale Boxed Beef prices were higher in the Tuesday afternoon report.
+Choice was up 38 cents at $293.31, with up Select 4 cents to $261.19.
+Federally inspected cattle slaughter was at 100,000 head for Tuesday, slowed by transportation delays due to a winter storm across parts of the Northern Plains.
+That was a 24,000 head drop from last week and down 25,000 head from the same day last year.

 Dec 23 Cattle closed at $170.575, up $0.525,